d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

 The second method is dramatically faster than the first.
 Vectorizing code often yields order-of-magnitude speedups.
-Moreover, we push more of the mathematics to the library without the need to write as many calculations ourselves, reducing the potential for errors and increasing portability of the code.
+Moreover, we push more of the mathematics to the library so we do not have to write as many calculations ourselves, reducing the potential for errors and increasing portability of the code.